 One reason many people pick Spanish as their choice for a foreign language is because they've heard that it's easy to learn its pronunciation.
 Indeed that's the case — even though some of the sounds can be difficult for foreigners to master.
 Its relative ease in pronunciation stems from the phonetic nature of Spanish: By knowing the spelling of a word, you can almost always know how it's pronounced.
-The biggest exception is recent words of foreign origin, and in that case you have a head start if you know English, because most of the words in this category — words such as camping, tweet and sport (yes, those are Spanish words) — come from English.
+The biggest exception is recent words of foreign origin, and in that case you have a head start if you know English, because most such words come from English.

 The key, then, to learning Spanish spelling is to learn how each letter is pronounced.
 You can find guides to each of the letters on the following pages: